kluctl/kluctl/docs/concepts.md

 These are some core concepts in Kluctl.

 ## Kluctl project
-The kluctl project defines targets, secret sources and external git projects.
+The kluctl project defines targets and secret sources.
 It is defined via the [.kluctl.yaml]({{< ref "docs/reference/kluctl-project" >}}) configuration file.

-The kluctl project can also optionally define where the deployment project and clusters configs are located (external git projects).

 ## Targets
 A target defines a target cluster and a set of deployment arguments.
 Multiple targets can use the same cluster.
 Targets